 Slow down.
 It’s a long-standing message but one that is always worth repeating, which is why AA Ireland are pleased to support Slow Down Day, the latest road safety initiative led by An Garda Síochána.

-Running from 7am on Friday 19th to 7am on Saturday 20th October, the campaign urges drivers to ‘Slow Down’, with the aim to reduce the number of speed-related collisions, save lives and reduce injuries on our roads.
-Gardaí will get the message out with high-visibility enforcement right across the country; national, local and social media messages; and a competition where primary schools can win a visit by the Garda band by creating their own road safety poster, poem or song.
+Running from 7am on Friday 18th to 7am on Saturday 19th October, the campaign urges drivers to ‘Slow Down’, with the aim to reduce the number of speed-related collisions, save lives and reduce injuries on our roads.
+Gardaí will get the message out with high-visibility enforcement right across the country; national, local and social media messages.

 There is no room for complacency.
-Although 2017 saw the lowest number of road deaths on record – 157 – that is still 157 too many, with all the pain, heartbreak and destruction that comes with each one.
+Although 2018 saw the lowest number of road deaths on record – 142 – that is still 142 deaths too many, with all the pain, heartbreak and destruction that comes with each one.
 And the common denominator is often speed.
+With National Slow Down Day in mind, the AA is encouraging drivers to be mindful of their speed over the winter period, as well as highlighting the importance of being on aware of the needs of vulnerable road users.

-“I think we all accept that, when it comes to the rules of the road, motorists in Ireland often take too lax an approach,” says Conor Faughnan, AA Director of Consumer Affairs.
-“When it comes to driving behaviour, speed is the most lethal bad habit you can develop behind the wheel.
+“I think we all accept that, when it comes to the rules of the road, some motorists are guilty of regularly exceeding the speed limit or ignoring other laws designed to prevent serious accidents,,” says Conor Faughnan, AA Director of Consumer Affairs.
+“When it comes to driving behaviour, many of us are guilty of under appreciating how dangerous driving is because we do it so regularly.
+Speeding only magnifies the danger that you pose to yourself and other road users, particularly cyclists and pedestrians.
 Not only does it significantly increase your chances of being in a crash, it also makes the outcome of any incident more severe.”

 Road users can support the campaign by using the hashtag #slowdownday on social media.